apideck-libraries/portman/README.md

   - **extendTests** : refers to the custom additions of manual created Postman tests to be included in the variation.
 - **assignVariables** : This refers to setting Postman collection variables that are assigned based on variation.
 - **overwrites** : which refers to the custom additions/modifications of the OpenAPI/Postman request data, specifically for the variation.
+- **fuzzing** : Fuzz testing sets unexpected values for API requests, in an effort to cause unexpected behavior and errors in the API response.

 For more details, review the [content-variation example](https://github.com/apideck-libraries/portman/tree/main/examples/testsuite-variation-tests).